stlink-org/stlink/.github/ISSUE_TEMPLATE/bug-report.md

 Thank you for giving feedback to the stlink project.

 **NOTICE: Please read and follow instructions in #906 before submitting a ticket.
-This feature request will be deleted without notice when not enough information is provided!
+This bug report will be deleted without notice when not enough information is provided!
 So please ensure that all fields are filled out.**

 - [ ] I made serious effort to avoid creating duplicate or nearly similar issue